kyverno/KDP/proposals/generate_existing_resources.md

 ## Proposal

-- Whenever trigger resource is created or updated, kyverno will  see the policy update, if it finds that policy has the `genExisting:true` field set , the new generate background scan handler will scan through all the namespaces with matching Kind and then trigger the current generate controller workflow to handle the generate request operations.
+- Whenever trigger resource is created or updated, kyverno will  see the policy update, if it finds that policy has the `genExisting:true` field set , the new generate background scan handler will scan through all the namespaces with matching Kind and then trigger the current generate controller workflow to handle the UpdateRequest operations.
 This approach seems to be more intuitive, helps and improves user experience as compared to earlier one.

 ```yaml